 - You can use a reflex sight on all types of weapons

 This is one of the most important aspects of the reflex sight.
-Is is very versatile.
+It is very versatile.
 You can use a reflex sight on a handgun, even on a revolver.
 You can use it on shotguns, and you’ll dramatically increase their accuracy.
 You can use the reflex sight on assault rifles to make sure all your bullets are closely packed in a target.

 People tend to believe that reflex sights are expensive, but that’s not true.
 Like most gun accessories, you can find reflex sights at various prices.
-Some might be cheap, while other very expensive.
+Some might be cheap, while others are very expensive.
 The only thing you should look out for is their performance.
 Like with most other products, the better the unit, the higher the price.